RPC API

 The RPC API translates the returned value of a function to a response.
 Non-object values will be translated to a string, object values to a JSON string.

-Object values can be requested with or without the use of the serializer using the serialize query parameter.
+Object values can be requested with or without the use of the serializer using the data encoding

 For plain objects the result will be the same in both cases, but for class instances with private fields it makes a big difference.
 For example returning an instance of the following class.